-How to fix it: A good rule of thumb is to buy 1/2 pound of ham for every dinner guest if you're purchasing a boneless ham, and 3/4 pound of ham for every guest if it's a bone-in ham.
+How to fix it: A good rule of thumb is to buy 1/2 pound of ham for every person if you're purchasing a boneless ham, and 3/4 pound of ham for every person if it's a bone-in ham.

 Again, too much time in the oven can lead to a dried-out ham.

 How to fix it: If your ham was sold to you fully cooked, count on cooking your ham for 10 minutes per pound.
 If it's partially cooked, go for 25 minutes per pound.

 Mistake: Not turning up the heat on the glaze

 Low and slow is the way to go when you're cooking your ham.
 But, once the glaze is finishing, you'll want to turn up the heat.

 How to fix it: To help the glaze get some nice color, finish your ham in a hot, 450-degrees-Fahrenheit oven, suggests Bolling.
 The ham should only be at such high heat until its glaze starts to get bubbly and caramelize, she says.
 That's about five to seven minutes, and it won't dry out the interior of the meat roast, she assures.

 Mistake: Not letting the ham rest